MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 (where "1111-2222-3333-4444" is the [tenant ID](find-your-office-365-tenant-id.md) and 0005000 sets a threshold of 5000 MB)

-### Set the sync client update ring
+### Set the sync app update ring
 <a name="GPOSetUpdateRing"> </a>

-We release OneDrive sync client (OneDrive.exe) updates to the public through three rings- first to Insiders, then Production, and finally Enterprise.
+We release OneDrive sync app (OneDrive.exe) updates to the public through three rings- first to Insiders, then Production, and finally Enterprise.
 This setting lets you specify the ring for users in your organization.
 When you enable this setting and select a ring, users won't be able to change it.

 Insiders ring users will receive builds that let them preview new features coming to OneDrive.